dustinjoe/JavascriptVisualization/README.md

 # JavascriptVisualization
-Use vis.js to visualiza a graph
+Use Vis.js to Visualize a Graph

 Requirement:
 Create a javascript library that can take data in the form: